Peter J. Schraeder

 -

 Staff development.
-Created and funded starting in fall 2022 a professional development program for College staff members whereby they are embedded, all expenses paid, as participants (not workers) in faculty-led travel classes during the January and summer terms.
-Since January 2023, eight College staff members have participated in faculty-led programs in Northern Ireland, Washington DC, Quito (Ecuador), London (United Kingdom), and Rome (Italy).
+Created and funded a professional development program for College staff members whereby they are embedded, all expenses paid, as participants (not workers) in faculty-led travel classes during the January and summer terms.
+Since January 2023, fourteen staff members from the College have been embedded in faculty-led classes to Belfast (Northern Ireland), Washington DC, Quito (Ecuador), London and Oxford (United Kingdom), and Rome (Italy).

 -